-When do I need to collect sales tax?
+When to collect internet sales tax?

-What creates sales tax nexus?
+What is the sales tax nexus?

 You may have heard the word nexus in its literal meaning, to bind, join, or tie.
 But in sales tax, nexus is just a fancy way for the state to decide if you must pay them sales tax or not.